Piotrek1994/Alien-killer/README.md

 # Space game

 ## Game in which you have to shoot all invaders to win.
+You can choose mode that you will be playing.
+New features like random movment of invadors, and shooting by them, incomming.

 ###### To create this game I use JavaScript and I styled it with SASS.